laracuentepedro/lp-ecommerce/README.md

 ## Project Structure

-Below is a condensed view of your project’s directories and key files:
+Below is a condensed view of the directories and key files:

 ```
 lp-ecommerce